ugeorge/forsyde-shell/README.md

 ### Installation

 Currently the installation script works only on Debian distributions of Linux.
-For the time being you can study `setup.sh` to install manually all dependencies on other OSs.
+On other OS, for the time being you can study `setup.sh` to install manually all dependencies.

-To install the dependencies and create the shell simply run from the current folder:
+To install all dependencies and create the shell simply run from the current folder:

     ./setup.sh